 Unfortunately we have no control over the weather!
 Sometimes debates have to be cancelled at short notice because of snow or floods.
 This is obviously not the fault of either school involved.
-If this happens we will endeavour to reschedule the debate and, failing that, to allocate points in a fair manner.
+If this happens we will endeavour to reschedule the debate.